 5. How did Roald Dahl’s stories become so popular?

 Roald Dahl’s stories became popular due to various factors, including his unique writing style, captivating characters, and imaginative storytelling.
-From the mischievous Matilda to the whimsical Willy Wonka, Dahl created a plethora of memorable characters that appeal to readers across age groups.
+From the mischievous Matilda to the whimsical Willy Wonka, Dahl created a plethora of memorable characters that made them some of the most popular stories to read for kids across age groups.
 His inherent talent for blending the elements of fantasy, adventure, and dark and light aspects of human nature made him one of the most celebrated writers of the 20th century.

 Roald Dahl was a polymath who wrote many classics of children’s literature, including ‘Revolting Rhymes,’ ‘Tales of the Unexpected,’ and ‘Danny, the Champion of the World.’
 Several of her work pieces were later adapted into movies and TV series.
 People around him inspired his books, and he introduced new words and character names to the world of fiction.
 He is known as one of the greatest children’s storytellers of the 20th century, who wrote most of his storybooks and poems sitting inside his garden shed.
 Dahl was a tall man and was nicknamed lofty.
 Besides being a talented writer, he was a lensman who won some photography awards.
 The Gremlins was his first book, and it talks about World War II pilot Gus who discovers little creature gremlins responsible for the mechanical failures of airplanes.
 This post shares several such intriguing Roald Dahl facts for kids that will leave your child awe-struck.